xeylou/testade.xeylou.fr/content/posts/how-as-it-been/index.md

 i had the choice to keep my previous job when moving from my previous studies, still in a sandwich program alonside my new studies

-i decided to move on to grow and have better opportunities in the future. i was working for a small it service delivery company and i wouldn't have applied what i would have learned more than my previous studies
+i decided to move on to grow and have better opportunities in the future. i was working for a small it service delivery company and i wouldn't have applied what i would have learned more than my previous studies there

-although it was fine for my previous studies, we was 8 in the company and none of us was an engineer and the company didn't needed one for me
+although it was fine for my previous studies, we was 8 in the company and none of us was an engineer and the company didn't needed one

-we were systems and network administrators, we didn't engineered anything at our scale. it's still fine to have and work for small companies and i loved working for them, but i had to move on for the best
+we were systems and network administrators, we didn't engineer anything at our scale. it's still fine to have and work for small companies and i loved working for them, but i had to move on for the best

 i would also have to do hundred of miles every month between my school and my work places

-finding a new job was also kind of stressful because people not responding or not quickly because of weird workflows or integration  processes... but i got the chance to get helped by my school and meet a good and comprehensive hr person
+finding a new job was also kind of stressful because people not responding or not quickly because of weird workflows or integration  processes... but i got the chance to get helped by my school and meet a nice and comprehensive hr person

-in fact, i applied for the job in the evening and she called me after my day's work (quite late) to tell me she would be active on the process and that she would organise a meeting with the teams by the very next day (which never happened in the companies i applied for)
+in fact, i applied for the job in the evening and she called me after my day's work (quite late) to tell me she would be active on the process and that she would organise a meeting with the teams by the very next day (which never happened to me in the companies i applied for)

 ---

 i started working for a few weeks now, although i still need to get my bearings, i am happy to have joined this team

+i am confident that i'll succeed in my studies for now, i guess. i'll give it my true all

-i am also happy to have parents that supported me on these episodes although they was scared after my graduation
+i am also happy to have parents that supported me on these episodes although they was scared for me since my graduation

 i think my blog can also contain this kind of post, still related to work

-i planned to get back on wheels with more cool stuff i found and i want to get my hands on
+i planned to get back on wheels with more cool stuff i found out and i want to get my hands on

-i will try to be more explanatory rather than jumping onto technical explainations like i did before - for you to also understand your potential needs too. and i will also try to have a wider view on what i am doing for you to also get better posts
+i will try to be more explanatory rather than jumping onto technical explainations like i done before - for you to also understand your potential needs too. and i will also try to have a wider view on what i am doing for you to also get better posts

 thank you for reading, i hope you will find some posts interesting. if you want to chat you can always dm me on discord!